andreasm80/blog.local/content/post/2023-07-12-installing-tmc-local/index.md

 I am good :smile:

 After waiting a while, the package installation process finished, either 100% successfully or with errors.
 In my environment it fails on step 25/26 on the tmc-local-monitoring.
 This turns out to be the alertmanager.
-But luckily, its the only pod that fails, and I dont have time to troubleshoot it right now, I want to login to my new TMC-SM instance.
+I have a section below that explains how this can be solved.

 Here is the pod that is failing: